 Blown Stretch Wrap

-Also called blown film, it is made using the blown extrusion process.
-The thick layer of extruded film, form a thin walled tube and a large bubble of air is blown inside.
+Also called the blown film, it is made using the blown extrusion process.
+The thick layer of extruded film, form a thin-walled tube and a large bubble of air is blown inside.

 Blown film is tougher and more resilient than cast film and it allows a greater load holding power.